thisguylifts/thisguylifts.com/data/finding-the-right-exercises/content.md

 It's easy to join a gym.
 The real obstacle is finding the right exercises for you.

+## Exercise to avoid

 One of the ways to tackle this challenge is to look at what exercises you should _avoid_.

-I found this video:

 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/O6Y3WDY1tUo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>